 CI solutions also differ by the technology stack they are build upon, as well as having the proprietary and open source licenses.

-The goal of this post is to list the most popular and commonly used continuous integration tools and services in one place.
+The goal of this post is to list the most popular and commonly used continuous integration and continuous delivery tools and services in one place.
 Together with a short summary about each of them.

 JenkinsCI is an open source, enterprise grade continuous integration server.
 It has a large and active community of contributors and supporters, especially from within enterprise technology space.
 With over 300k global installations and more than 2000 community plugins JenkinsCI is a very popular choice for automating software delivery lifecycles.